 India is a developing country and it is seen that day by day Indian economy is booming.
 The global markets have already noticed this boom in India and the direct result is the Foreign Direct Investment (FDI) in the country.
 As an Indian, it’s high time to invest your hard earned money into different profitable investment plans in the country.

 Most of the Indians believe in savings rather than investing to gain profits.
-Such an attitude has always restricted economic growth of our country too.
+Such an attitude has always restricted the economic growth of our country too.
 Hence, it is very important as the citizen of this country to invest under different schemes smartly to get higher returns altogether and help the economy to boom.

 Today, I have compiled a list of investment options which can help you get higher returns:

-1) Investing in Stock Market:
+1) Investing in the Stock Market:

 This may sound foolish to many who have worked hard to save all those money.
 I won’t question your judgment.
-In fact, I agree with you that investing in stock market can be risky.
+In fact, I agree with you that investing in the stock market can be risky.
 However, it is risky only if you buy stocks blindly and wish that it will boom.
 That’s not how the stock market works.

-Investing in stock market need a lot of research, analysis and patience.
+Investing in the stock market need a lot of research, analysis and patience.
 Currently, the risks involved in Share Market investments are high and the smartest way to find good stocks is to look for low beta value.
-Beta value of the stock indicates the volatility of stock compared to the Sensex.
+Beta value of the stock indicates the volatility of a stock compared to the Sensex.

 Investing in low beta value stocks results into low risk compared to other stocks when the market reaches the peak.
 Stock markets are like Slides in the playground.
 Once the market reaches the peak, there’s a high risk for the market to slide down.
 Hence, it is pretty much essential to analysis the market status and research about the good stocks in depth and choose them wisely.
 In stock market investments, you can gain higher returns but you should be patient yet alert all the time.

-Never invest everything into a single stock or never invest every single penny of your savings into stock market.
+Never invest everything into a single stock or never invest every single penny of your savings into the stock market.
 Start with investing small amounts and that too into different stocks, so if one stock fails you can still gain returns from other stocks.

 2) Mutual funds investment:

 Much like stock market investment, mutual funds investment also rely on the performance of SENSEX.
 The only difference between Stock Market investment and Mutual Funds investment is the risk factor.
-Mutual Funds investment follows the principle of SIP (Systematic Investment Plan) where you are at the lowest risk of the market volatility and hence it’s safer to invest in mutual funds than stock market.
+Mutual Funds investment follows the principle of SIP (Systematic Investment Plan) where you are at the lowest risk of the market volatility and hence it’s safer to invest in mutual funds than the stock market.

 Being safe doesn’t mean there are no risks involved in mutual funds investment.
-A bit of caution is necessary in these investments too.
+A bit of caution is necessary for these investments too.
 Make sure that you never investment huge amount of money through lump sum investments schemes offered by equity mutual funds.
 Instead, you must opt for balanced funds, debt funds, liquid funds and ultra-short term funds to invest.
 You can also look for top performing mutual funds in the market through SIP and choose them for Mutual Funds investment.